goetas/twital/doc/tags/import.rst

 Since Twig supports putting often used code into :doc:`macros<../tags/macro>`.
 These macros can go into different templates and get imported from there.

-There are two ways to import templates.
-You can import the complete template into a variable or request specific macros from it.
+There are two ways to import templates: (1) you can import the complete template into a variable or (2) request specific macros from it.

-Imagine we have a helper module that renders forms (called ``forms.html``):
+Imagine that we have a helper module that renders forms (called ``forms.html``):

 .. code-block:: xml+jinja